njulius/bootstrap/README.md

 3. aiSimulation()

   Function takes 3 arguments that are to be fed to genData(), and one scalar argument that determines how many bootstraps to run.
 Function returns the value of N1 * { E[(tauHat_b - tauHat)^2 | Z] - Var(tauHat) }, which should converge in probability to 0 according to Abadie & Imbens (2008).
+4. findMatches()

+  Function takes one argument, which is expected to be the output of genData().
+See naiveBootstrap() for more on this expectation.
+Function returns a sparse logical matrix, which will be explained better here when I feel up to figuring out how to get a matrix onto this.